Inpassor/realplexor/README.md

 }
 ```

-## Usage

-Create and configure Realplexor instance (which uses RealplexorAPI trait):
+Create the instance of this class (which uses the trait RealplexorAPI):
 ```
 $realplexor = new Realplexor();
 $realplexor->host = '127.0.0.1';
 $realplexor->port = 10010;
 $realplexor->namespace = 'rpl_';
 ```

 Then use it:
 ```
 $realplexor->send('Alpha',$someData);